Actindo-AG/Documentation/VenduoPOS/Integration/03_ConfigurePrinter.md

   |**(7)**| **drop-down list *Format*** |
   |**(8)**| **Button [SAVE]** |

-3. Click the drop-down list *Client* and select the appropriate client.
+3. Click the *Client* drop-down list and select the appropriate client.

-4. Click the drop-down list *Printer* and select the appropriate printer, e. g. for receipts.
+4. Click the *Printer* drop-down list and select the appropriate printer, for instance for receipts.

-5. If necessary, click the drop-down list *Tray* and select the appropriate tray.
+5. If necessary, click the *Tray* drop-down list and select the appropriate tray.
 By default, the tray is automatically selected.

-6. Select the portrait or the landscape format in the section *LAYOUT*.
+6. Select the portrait or the landscape format in the *LAYOUT* section.

 > [Info] For receipt printers always select portrait format.

-7. Click the drop-down list *Format* and select the appropriate width of the receipt.
+7. Click the *Format* drop-down list and select the appropriate width of the receipt.

-8. Click the drop-down list *Module* and select **POS** in the list of modules.
+8. Click the *Module* drop-down list and select **POS** in the list of modules.

-9. Click the drop-down list *Event* and select the appropriate pay desk and store in the list of pay desks.
+9. Click the *Event* drop-down list and select the appropriate pay desk and store in the list of pay desks.

-10. Click the button [SAVE] in the bottom right corner of the window.
+10. Click the [SAVE] button in the bottom right corner of the window.
   The printer is configured for the selected pay desk.
 The *Print Settings* window is closed.
 The *Settings for group Global* view is displayed again.
 The new setting is displayed in the list of settings.

 [comment]: <> (Is that right?
 Check it, when APS is installed)